-The UK Kidney Association is the leading professional body for the UK renal community.
+The UK Kidney Association is the leading professional body for the UK kidney community.

 We welcome members working in clinical renal care, treating and caring for people with kidney disease, those working in research, or related sciences and fields and all allied healthcare professionals.

-We are transforming the way kidney care and research is delivered in the UK and beyond.
+We are transforming how kidney care and research are delivered in the UK and beyond.
 The work we deliver and fund to support our members and renal patients is wide-ranging and includes: